Mitral Valve Prolapse and Mitral Valve Regurgitation in Athletes

 - Narayanan K, Uy-Evanado A, Teodorescu C, et al. Mitral valve prolapse and sudden cardiac arrest in the community.
 Heart Rhythm 2016;13:498-503.

-Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Pulmonary Hypertension and Venous Thromboembolism, Sports and Exercise Cardiology, Valvular Heart Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Pulmonary Hypertension, Echocardiography/Ultrasound, Sports & Exercise and ECG & Stress Testing, Sports & Exercise and Imaging, Mitral Regurgitation
+Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Pulmonary Hypertension and Venous Thromboembolism, Sports and Exercise Cardiology, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Pulmonary Hypertension, Echocardiography/Ultrasound, Sports and Exercise and ECG and Stress Testing, Sports and Exercise and Imaging, Mitral Regurgitation

 Keywords: Athletes, Atrial Fibrillation, Axilla, Cardiac Output, High, Cardiomyopathy, Dilated, Chest Pain, Coronary Artery Disease, Death, Sudden, Cardiac, Dilatation, Dyspnea, Echocardiography, Electrocardiography, Ambulatory, Electrophysiology, Endocarditis, Exercise Test, Exercise Tolerance, Heart Atria, Heart Ventricles, Hypertension, Pulmonary, Ischemic Attack, Transient, Mitral Valve, Mitral Valve Insufficiency, Mitral Valve Prolapse, Pulmonary Artery, Rheumatic Heart Disease, Stroke, Stroke Volume, Syncope, Systole, Systolic Murmurs, Tachycardia, Supraventricular, Tachycardia, Ventricular, Ventricular Fibrillation